step-security-bot/add-maven-descriptor/README.md

-This plugin requires at least Gradle 6.1 for Java 8 to Java 15, at least Gradle 7.0 for Java 16, and at least Gradle 7.3 for Java 17.
+This plugin requires at least Gradle 6.1 for Java 8 to Java 15, at least Gradle 7.0 for Java 16, at least Gradle 7.3 for Java 17, and at least Gradle 7.5 for Java 18.

 [1]: https://maven.apache.org/shared/maven-archiver/index.html